 1. DigitalOcean – Best for developers and non-enterprise businesses

 DigitalOcean provides a more simplified and tailored cloud infrastructure platform for developers and small and medium businesses.
-You can expect a simpler API, UI, and CLI compared to AWS.
+You can expect a simpler API, UI, and CLI than AWS.
 Plus, DigitalOcean is a Linux paradise for developers striving to use fast SSD-based virtual machines and cloud website hosting (Cloudways).

 DigitalOcean also offers both managed and self-managed cloud VPS services.
 And you can expect to run managed Kubernetes with a 99.5% SLA.